maxine-ellah/ruby-practice/notes.md

 books = {"Gravity's Rainbow"=>:splendid, "The Secret History"=>:splendid, "Purple Hibiscus"=>:splendid}

-To print a list of the keys in the hash, type books.keys
+To print a list of the keys in the hash, type books.keys To read a specific value from a hash : books[:key] => value

 Symbols:

+similar in use to keys in key value pairs.

 Tiny, efficiently reusable code words with a colon: